ameliabultitude/kissmyassthma/testing.md

 ### New Users
 * This user is new to the blog system and has no knowledge on asthma or it's severity.
     * Index - Using the scroll on the mouse, they are able to easily navigate up and down the page to see content.
+    * About - Using the scroll on the mouse or up and down keys, the page is still easily naviagtable and moveable.
+Text is easy to read.
+    * Blogs - Blogs are easy to open and close.
+But text is in block, may be easier to read if split.
+Blogs are informative and interesting.
+    * To Do - Clear to do list, easy to add remove and edit elements.
+    * Contact - Easy contact form with nice email response.
+Maps easy to see and navigate with pointers.
+"My goal was to understand the website and navigate my way to the blogs to read and contact so I can put in some comments, I found the general website very clear and consistent with easily readable text and my initial goal was easily met."
+### Existing Users
+* This user is a regular blog reader who has no knowledge on asthma but understands how blogs work.
+    * Index - Home page is fun, it has an easy sign up box and a feature box which draws attention to the newest post.
+    * About - About information facts is good and easy to read.
+Fun user friendly caorusel as well.
+    * Blogs - Blog page is easy to use, buttons easily open and close.
+But the block text is hard to read.
+    * To Do - Fun user friendly to do list, which is easy to use.
+    * Contact - Easy to use contact form with prompts when missed boxes occur.
+"I enjoy reading blogs and I go on many different websites to read them.
+This website is well structured and is a fun user friendly site.
+I found the way to the blog page very easily and it drew my attention to the most recent post.
+The sign up to receive updates on the blog was clear and precise and gave prompts if I missed something.
+Although the blog page was easily navigatable, the posts were hard to read as they were block text."